- Europe, like you've never read before -

 Christos Harpantidis - Delphi Economic Forum - tabacco - Philip Morris International

 Delphi, by our correspondent – Amid the increasingly heated debate over the future of European tobacco policy, the industry is attempting to make its voice heard, adopting a tone intended to legitimise its role in the dialogue.
-Speaking is Christos Harpantidis, Vice-President of Philip Morris International for European Affairs, at the eleventh edition of the Delphi Economic Forum, who starts from a clear position: “We are in favour of regulation, both on the fiscal front and in general,” says Harpantidis, reiterating a double yes to the two revisions of key directives under discussion.
+Speaking is Christos Harpantidis, Group Chief Corporate Affairs Officer of Philip Morris International, at the eleventh edition of the Delphi Economic Forum, who starts from a clear position: “We are in favour of regulation, both on the fiscal front and in general,” says Harpantidis, reiterating a double yes to the two revisions of key directives under discussion.
 “So, yes to the TED, yes to the TPD, but with common sense.”

 It is precisely this phrase, “common sense”, that recurs several times throughout the interview.
 For Harpantidis, in fact, the issue is not regulation itself, but how it is implemented.
 “Someone needs to analyse the problem, understand what the real issue is, and not lump everything together.”